 - Batteries need to be changed.
 Not often, but it is still an ongoing service issue

-So, by nearly every metric, battery powered shades lose in comparison to their hard-wired counterparts.
-There are however a few very compelling reasons to use battery operated shades:
+However, there are a few very compelling reasons to use battery operated shades:

 - Battery powered shades are cheaper than their hard-wired counterparts, sometimes by many hundreds of dollars due to lower hardware AND installation costs

-- Battery powered shades are much easier to install and don’t require any wiring to the nearest electrical outlet so in existing construction, in many instances battery operated shades are the only way to play
+- Battery powered shades are much easier to install and don’t require wiring to the nearest electrical outlet.
+So, in some instances of existing construction, battery operated shades are the only way to play

-Keep in mind that among their battery powered competition only Lutron Triathlon battery powered shades have Intelligent Hembar Alignment (IHA) so all shades in the same room raise and lower at the same rate independent of the age of the batteries powering them.
-Competitors products will each move at different rates as the batteries age so if you wish to stop the shades at an intermediate spot between fully open and fully closed, you’ll end up with a stair-stepped grouping of shades and not a nice lined-up look that you’ll get with Lutron.
+Keep in mind that among their battery-powered competition only Lutron Triathlon battery powered shades have Intelligent Hembar Alignment (IHA).
+This means that all of their shades in the same room raise and lower at the same rate, independent of the age of the batteries powering them.
+Competitors products will each move at different rates as the batteries age.
+This means if you want to stop the shades at an intermediate spot between fully open and fully closed, you’ll end up with a stair-stepped grouping of shades rather than the straight line look that you’ll get with Lutron.

-Finally, due to our almost 15 years of experience in running wires in our main automation and AV business, Synergy Multimedia, we can run wires through walls in places you may not expect so you may not be limited to a battery operated shade mechanism.
+Finally, due to our significant experience with automation, we can run wires through walls in places you may not expect.
+So, you may not be limited to a battery operated shade mechanism.
 Contact us today to take a look at your space and we’ll recommend the RIGHT solution, not the EASY solution.